System, Intervention, and Implementation Strategy Usability Scales (SUS/IUS/ISUS)

 Before administering the survey, review—and possibly pilot—your selected scale to assess if the wording of items is appropriate for your participants and what you are evaluating.
 Sometimes, it can make sense to adapt items – you are welcome to meet with the Methods Core to discuss possible adaptations or adding clarifications.
 Please meet with the Methods Core before dropping items or changing the response scale, as this can inhibit later comparisons with other projects.

 If you need to translate the scale into a different language, the translated scale should be piloted and discussed with community partners.
-A protocol you can consider using for translating IUS/ISUS/SUS is Toma G, Guetterman TC, Yaqub T, Talaat N, Fetters MD.
-A systematic approach for accurate translation of instruments: Experience with translating the Connor–Davidson Resilience Scale into Arabic.
-Methodological Innovations.
-2017 Nov;10(3):2059799117741406, which has also been used to translate AIM/IAM/FIM.
+A protocol you can consider using for translating IUS/ISUS/SUS is A systematic approach for accurate translation of instruments: Experience with translating the Connor–Davidson Resilience Scale into Arabic (Toma et al., 2017), which has also been used to translate AIM/IAM/FIM.

 Consider the following example: a team is developing a technological tool, PST Aid, to support the delivery of Problem Solving Treatment (PST).
 The team has already completed the IUS regarding PST in the Discover phase.